SixArm/unix-shell-script-kit/README.md

 ### cmp_alnums

-cmp_alnums: compare alnums as groups, such as for word version strings..
+Compare alnums as groups, such as for word version strings.

 ```sh
 cmp_alnums "a.b.c" "a.b.d"